stablemarkets/ChiRP/paper.md

 affiliations:
  - name: Department of Biostatistics, Epidemiology, and Informatics, University of Pennsylvania
    index: 1
-date: 15 February 2019
+date: 27 February 2019
 bibliography: paper.bib
 nocite: |
-  @hannah2011, @muller2015, @Neal2000, @gershman2012, @stephens2000, @Rod2014, @Hastings1970
+  @muller2015, @Neal2000, @gershman2012, @stephens2000, @Rod2014, @Hastings1970
 ---

-# Summary and Innovation
+# Summary
-Regression modeling and clustering are common statistical tasks in biomedical research.
-However, regression problems often involve parametric assumptions (e.g. Normality).
-Clustering often involves pre-specifying the number of clusters - a quantity typically unknown to the researcher.
-Flexible machine learning methods do exist for such problems, but they tend to focus on point estimation rather than interval estimation.
-The latter is often just as important as the former in biomedical settings.
-There is great need for regression methods that do not make rigid parametric assumptions and clustering methods that do not require pre-specifying the number of clusters.
-It would also be ideal for these methods to produce uncertainty estimates that allow for valid statistical inference in addition to predictions.
+`ChiRP` is a Monte Carlo Markov Chain (MCMC) implementation of **Chi**nese **R**estaurant **P**rocess (CRP) mixtures in `R`.
+CRP mixtures are a class of Bayesian nonparametric models that can be used for robust regression modeling and clustering problems.

-`ChiRP` package implements **Chi**nese **R**estaurant **P**rocess (CRP) mixtures in `R`.
-CRP mixtures are a flexible class of Bayesian nonparametric models that can be used for general regression modeling and clustering problems that meets the needs mentioned above.
+These are common tasks in biomedical research.
+However, regression often involves parametric assumptions (e.g. normality, linearity, constant variance).
+Similarly, clustering often involves pre-specifying the number of clusters - typically unknown to the researcher.
+Flexible machine learning methods exist for such problems, but they focus on predictive accuracy, making them inadequate for biomedical research applications where inference and interval estimation are of interest.

-At a high level, the model works by partitioning a complex, heterogenous dataset into more homogenous clusters - each associated with a locally parametric regression model.
-Unlike traditional clustering procedures, CRP mixtures allow for infinitely many clusters - thus removing the need to specify the number of clusters in advance.
-The CRP clustering also allows us to train nonparametric regressions that generate testing and training predictions by ensembling over the local cluster-specific regression models.
-Probabilistically valid interval estimates are also given for each prediction.
-We note that while the local cluster-specific models are parametric, allowing for infinitely many clusters yields an infinite-dimensional parameter space.
+CRP mixtures work by partitioning a dataset into similar clusters - each associated with a locally parametric regression model.
+Unlike traditional clustering procedures, CRP mixtures allow for infinitely many clusters - thus side-stepping the need to pre-specify the number of clusters.
+Predictions are formed by ensembling over the local cluster-specific regression models.
+This fully Bayesian procedure produces an entire posterior distribution for both the cluster assignments and predictions - allowing for both point and interval estimation.

 # Outcome Types and Model Output

-We may be given a training dataset with $n$ subjects $D_T=(Y_i, X_i)_{i=1:n}$.
-Here, $Y_i$ is the scalar outcome/label and $X_i$ is a $p\times1$ feature vector.`ChiRP` trains a fully Bayesian CRP model with Monte Carlo Markov Chain (MCMC) and yields the following output:
+Suppose we are given training data with $n$ subjects $D_T=(Y_i, X_i)_{i=1:n}$.
+Here, $Y_i$ is the scalar outcome/label and $X_i$ is a $p\times1$ vector containing either binary or continuous features. `ChiRP` trains a CRP model and yields the following:

-1. In-sample predictions $( \hat{Y}_{i} )_{i=1:n}$ from a nonparametric CPR regression of $Y$ on $X$.
+1. In-sample posterior mean predictions $( \hat{Y}_{i} )_{i=1:n}$ from a nonparametric CRP regression of $Y$ on $X$.
-2. Out-of-sample predictions on an unlabeled test set $(\tilde{X}_i)_{1:m}$, $(\hat{\tilde{Y}}_i)_{i=1:m}$.
+2. Out-of-sample posterior mean predictions on an un-labeled test set $(\tilde{X}_i)_{1:m}$, $(\hat{\tilde{Y}}_i)_{i=1:m}$.
-3. Latel cluster membership for both training and testing subjects.
+3. Latent posterior mode cluster membership for both training and testing subjects.

-`ChiRP`'s implementation is fully Bayesian - yielding not only point predictions, but interval estimtes that allow us to measure uncertainty around these predictions.
-Uncertainty estimation is often just as important, if not more important, than point estimation in biomedical sciences.
+`ChiRP` is not limited to producing the posterior means and modes above.
+It returns a posterior distribution over each subject's predicted outcome and cluster membership - allowing the user to compute posterior point and interval estimates for any desired estimand of interest.

-`ChiRP` implements three different local cluster-specific regressions depending on the nature of $Y_i$:
+`ChiRP` implements different local cluster-specific regressions depending on the outcome type:

-1. Continuous outcomes using cluster-specific linear regressions.
+1. Zero-inflated, semi-continuous outcomes are modeled using cluster-specific zero-inflated regressions [See @Oganisian2018]
-2. Binary outcomes using cluster-specific logistic regressions.
+2. Continuous outcomes are modeled using cluster-specific linear regressions [See @hannah2011].
-3. Zero-inflated, semi-continuous outcomes using cluster-specific zero-inflated regressions.
-[See @Oganisian2018]
+3. Binary outcomes are modeled using cluster-specific logistic regressions.

 # Simulated Example
 The figure illustrates a CRP mixture of linear regressions using outcome data generated from a sine wave.
-The first panel shows a flexible mean outcome prediction in blue for in-sample data.
-Mean outcome prediction for the test set is shown in red.
-We plot 100 predictive draws for each $X$ to display the uncertainty around the mean outcome prediction.
+The first panel shows a flexible posterior mean prediction in blue for in-sample data.
+Posterior mean prediction for the test set is shown in red.
+We plot 100 posterior draws from the predictive distribution for each $X_i$ to display the uncertainty around the posterior mean prediction.
+Percentiles of these draws can be used to form credible intervals around the predicted mean.
 ![](sine_fig.png)
 Panel B gives some intuition about why a locally linear regression works so well with such complex data.
-The CRP model induces a clustering of points that are similar to each other in terms the linear model.
-Thus, the points are partitioned into four clusters - each with its own linear regression.
+The CRP model induces a clustering of points that are similar to each other in terms the linear model parameters.
+The CRP discovers four distinct clusters - each with its own linear regression.
 These clusters are indicated by color.
 Predictions are generated by averaging predictions from these cluster-specific models.
-For this model, we initialized the CRP mixture with 10 clusters - but it settles on five.

-Panel C represents each point in the training set as a node in a graph.
-The line connecting any two points is inversely proportional to the posterior probability of two subjects being clustered together, or "connected".
+Panel C represents each subject in the training set as a node in a graph.
+The line connecting any two nodes is inversely proportional to the posterior probability of two subjects being clustered together.
 Colors indicate the posterior mode assignment.
-For example, the blue and gray points are almost never clustered together.
-From Panel B it's obvious why this is: the blue and green points are far apart in $(X,Y)$ space.
+For example, the blue and green points are almost never clustered together.
+From Panel B it is obvious why this is: the blue and green points are far apart in $(X,Y)$ space.
 Note that some black points in Panel C are very close to the red points.
 This indicates that cluster assignment for these subjects are highly uncertain.
 They could belong to the red group or black group with significant probability.
+These points are the same points in Panel B around $X=0$ - the boundary of red and black.

 # References